themzlab/imp-watt-meter/hardware/readme.md

-Hardware files are in Eagle
+Hardware files are Cadsoft Eagle 7.4

+for pcb files
+oshpark.com

+for stencils
+ohararp.com